shuhei/shuhei.github.com/source/_posts/2015-02-15-playing-with-vanilla-webgl-api.markdown

 ### Init

 1. Compile shaders and link them into a program.
 If you have attributes in vertex shader, don't forget to set attribute location before linking.
 If you have uniforms, get their locations after linking for later use.
-2. Create buffers and set data to them.
+2. Create buffers and assign data to them.
-3. Create element buffers and set data to them if necessary.
+3. Create element buffers and assign data to them if necessary.
-4. Create textures and set data to them if necessary.
+4. Create textures and assign data to them if necessary.
 You can use textures in fragment shader via texture unit number as uniform.

 ### Draw

-1. Use program, set data to uniforms.
-If they don't change time by time, you can do this in the setup phase.
+1. Use program, assign data to uniforms.
+If they don't change frame by frame, you can do this in the setup phase.
 2. Bind buffer.
 If you have only one buffer, you may have done this in the setup phase.
 3. Draw arrays or elements.